yarkhinephyo/15-445-database-systems-notes/05 - Storage Models and Compression.md

 **Mostly encoding**

-Bit-packing variant that uses <u>special maker</u> to indicate when a value exceeds largest size and maintain a lookup table to store them.
+Bit-packing variant that uses <ins>special maker</ins> to indicate when a value exceeds largest size and maintain a lookup table to store them.

 **Bitmap encoding**